 “district heat network” means the distribution of thermal energy in the form of steam, hot water or chilled liquids from a central source of production through a network to multiple buildings or sites for the use of space or process heating, cooling or hot water;

-Where the landlord is a “heat supplier” as defined above, the landlord must notify Regulatory Delivery (RD) which is a directive within the Department for Business, Energy and Industrial Strategy by 31 December 2015.
+Where the landlord is a “heat supplier”, the landlord must notify the Office for Product Safety & Standards (OPSS).
 The notification must contain certain prescribed information including:

 - the location of the communal heating;

 - the estimated total heating capacity, heat generated, and heat supplied;

 - the number of dwellings supplied;

 - the number of meters or heat cost allocators installed;

 - the name and business address of the heat supplier;